bawkee/SqlBinder/README.md

 Implementation of this method should return a summary of sales grouped by categories and filtered by any combination of the following criteria: categories, shipping dates, order dates and shipping countries.

-Usually, you'd implement this method by building an SQL via some Fluent API (e.g. PetaPoco's `Sql.Builder`), `Dapper.Contrib`'s nice `SqlBuilder`  or just `StringBuilder`.
-Instead, I'm going to show you how you could implement this method via `SqlBinder` and regular `Dapper`.
-It would look like this:
+Instead of manually building SQL using Fluent APIs or string concatenation, see how SqlBinder, combined with Dapper, simplifies the process:

 ```C#
 IEnumerable<CategorySale> GetCategorySales(